-GIS 285 WORK BASED LEARNING - GIS 2(0-0-8)
+GIS 285 WORK BASED LEARNING - GIS

 Students are placed in a business or industry setting directly related to their chosen career.
 Students will participate in the work environment at a preliminary level, which will depend on individual student ability and knowledge.
 Students are not responsible for goals of the organization.
 In addition to specific requirements related to that experience, students are required to complete written assessments and evaluation of the experience as it relates to their program.
-Two hours of class room prep are included before starting the WBL experience.
-A background check and a physical exam may be required by some employers.
-Minimum 2.0 GPA required.
-Student should plan on meeting with the WBL Coordinator at least 6 weeks before the beginning of the semester.